merryt/tymerrycom/src/routes/work/att.md

 Our solution to AT&Ts problem was an outline to consolidate, improve, and in-house their existing offerings.
 The final deliverable contained a roadmap to upgrading their Sales, CX, Training, and Alignment.
-Also outlined technical recommendation needed to build a reusable platform to increase agility and mobility for consolidation efforts.
+Also outlined technical recommendations needed to build a reusable platform to increase agility and mobility for consolidation efforts as well as streamlined ways to deploy their existing software

 ### RESULTS